YottaDB/YDBDoc/ProgGuide/errproc.rst

    %YDB-I-RTSLOC,                 At M source location ERROR+1^EP9
    $

 This routine sets the value of $ZTRAP to null as soon as the program enters the error handler.
-This insures program termination when an error occurs in the error handler.
+This ensures program termination when an error occurs in the error handler.

 ++++++++++++++++++++++++++++++++
 Setting $ZTRAP to Other Actions